Rallies hope to build support for transgender people

-Events were held across the U.S. Friday to build support for transgender rights amid what supporters say is as an increasingly hostile climate.
+Events were held across the U.S. on Friday to build support for transgender rights amid what supporters say is an increasingly hostile climate.

-Narissa Rahaman, executive director of the group Equality Virginia, said in a statement.
+Narissa Rahaman, executive director of the group Equality Virginia, in a statement.

 Friday marked Transgender Day of Visibility.